Louis C.K.: Philanthropy

 In 2011, by selling Live at the Beacon Theater on his website, C.K. earned a "million dollars in a matter of days, half of which he [gave] away to his staff and charities."
 Recipients included the Fistula Foundation, Green Chimneys, the Pablove Foundation, Charity: Water, and Kiva.

 In 2016, he selected the Fistula Foundation as the beneficiary of his Jeopardy!
 Power Players Week appearance, and won $50,000 for the charity.

 In April 2020, C.K. donated $30,000 to the wait staff at the Comedy Cellar in Greenwich Village during the COVID-19 pandemic in the United States as part of a GoFundMe program called "Tip Your Wait Staff".

 Religion

 Louis C.K. was raised Catholic and has identified as an agnostic.

 Filmography

-Louis C.K. is known as a writer, director, producer and actor who has acted in many television series, including Lucky Louie (2006), Louie (2010–2015) and Horace and Pete (2016).
+Louis C.K. is a writer, director, producer and actor who has acted in many television series, including Lucky Louie (2006), Louie (2010–2015) and Horace and Pete (2016).
 He has hosted Saturday Night Live four times, in 2012, 2014, 2015 and 2017.
 He has also appeared in television shows, such as Parks and Recreation and Portlandia.
 C.K. has also starred in a number of films such as Woody Allen's Blue Jasmine, David O. Russell's American Hustle (both 2013) and Jay Roach's Hollywood blacklist drama Trumbo (2015).